How many national park in assam

 • Global Recognition

-With two UNESCO World Heritage Sites among its national parks, Assam has earned international recognition for conservation efforts.
+With two UNESCO World Heritage Sites among its national parks, Assam has earned international recognition for its conservation efforts.
 This global attention helps secure resources and support for protection efforts.

 Assam’s Role in India’s National Park Network